 Christmas Cove, St. Thomas, U.S. Virgin Islands, is located within the St. James Marine Reserve and Wildlife Sanctuary.
 Christmas Cove contains critical seagrass habitat and federally protected corals such as Acropora and Orbicella species.
 The area is subject to heavy usage by both local and visiting recreational boaters, snorkelers, SCUBA divers, and swimmers.
 To help conserve these sensitive habitats, the U.S. Fish and Wildlife Service’s Boating Infrastructure Grant (BIG) supported the installation of a mooring field in the area in 2010 – 2011.
 Twenty-two (22) transient moorings and three (3) informative signs listing rules and regulations of the area and eligible uses of the moorings were installed in Christmas Cove under these awards.

-The Division of Fish and Wildlife conducted major repairs to the mooring field in 2017 and continues to maintain the moorings on a regular basis.
+The Division of Fish and Wildlife conducted major repairs to the mooring field in 2017 and continues to maintain the moorings on an annual basis.
 This ensures that the moorings continue to safely serve the recreational boating community of the USVI and protect the ecological communities in the bay.
 Additionally, a three-year environmental monitoring program was implemented to monitor seagrass, coral, and fish communities in Christmas Cove.
 The monitoring program documents improvements to the surrounding habitat as a result of the mooring repairs and also documents the presence of sensitive or endangered species.